Conservation Dinner to return to live auction in 2023

 Watch for more details in the coming weeks..

-The Conservation Dinner is a partnership between Ausable Bayfield Conservation Foundation and Exeter Lions Club.
-Net proceeds are split evenly between nature, recreation, and conservation projects of the Lions Club and the Foundation.
+The Conservation Dinner is a partnership of the Ausable Bayfield Conservation Foundation and Exeter Lions Club.

-Local projects supported by the Conservation Dinner include parks and conservation areas; accessible nature trails in Bayfield, Clinton, Parkhill, Lucan, Arkona, Exeter, and Varna; busing for students to experience outdoor nature education programs; a $1,000 student environmental bursary benefitting students in local communities; a summer job at Ausable Bayfield Conservation for a senior secondary school student; turtle monitoring and events in Port Franks and Ailsa Craig; aquatic habitat studies in Old Ausable Channel at Grand Bend; and other projects such as nature day camps, Owl Prowl; and a popular, family-friendly fishing derby offering recreation and nature appreciation for youth.
+These projects, supported by auction sponsors and donors and bidders and volunteers, are many.
+They include parks and conservation areas; accessible nature trails in Bayfield, Clinton, Parkhill, Lucan, Arkona, Exeter, and Varna; outdoor nature education; a $1,000 student environmental bursary for students in local communities; a summer job at Ausable Bayfield Conservation for a senior secondary school student; turtle monitoring in Port Franks and Ailsa Craig; aquatic habitat studies in Old Ausable Channel at Grand Bend; and other projects.